deep-security/splunk/DETAIL.md

 Usage
 ------------
-You can configure Deep Security to send event data in Common Event Format (CEF).
+Please configure Deep Security to send event data in Common Event Format (CEF).
 This add-on parses the various syslog messages and extracts the appropriate fields, including the custom key/value pairs.

 Example: